Rock Glen Conservation Area: Falls, Fossils & Family Fun (2023)

 Fishing on the Ausable River is permitted within Rock Glen Conservation Area, for those holding an Ontario Fishing License.
 People have reported catching bass, trout, carp and catfish in the area.

 There are lots of great camping locations within half an hour of Rock Glen.
-Along Lake Huron, Ipperwash Beach, Port Franks, Pinery Provincial Park, and Grand Bend are each within a 20-30 minutes drive from Rock Glen Conservation Area.
+Along Lake Huron, you will find Ipperwash Beach, Port Franks, Pinery Provincial Park, and Grand Bend are each within a 20-30 minutes drive from Rock Glen Conservation Area.

 👉 Check out our post Grand Bend: 33 Best Things to Do + Ultimate Beach Guide to find out more about camping at Pinery Provincial Park.